Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/1_slackbot_workspace.rst

 Now we have all the pieces ready, let's connect everything together.

 3. Go to the `Event Subscriptions` page of your Slack App, and enter the URL of the ngrok forwarding address in the `Request URL` field.
 In the above image, the URL is `https://efb0-2607-fea8-125e-d700-79b8-a450-f057-a944.ngrok-free.app/slack/events` (Yes!
 Sadly the URL is randomly generated and we will need to change the URL every time when we restart `ngrok` :(.
-Don't hisitate to let us know if there is a way to persist the URL :)).
+Don't hesitate to let us know if there is a way to persist the URL :)).
 Note that the URL should end with `/slack/events`.
 If everything is working properly, you should see a green check mark next to the URL field as `Verified`.

   .. image:: slackbot_imgs/integration.png
         :width: 500